-- Handle the remote control carefully. - If the remote control gets wet, wipe it dry immediately. - Avoid excessive heat and humidity. - Do not short, heat, or take apart batteries. - Do not throw batteries into fire. - If you will not be using the remote control for a long time, remove the batteries. - Ensure that you have the batteries' polarity (+/-) aligned correctly. - Do not use new and old batteries together, or use different types of batteries together. - Dispose of used batteries according to your local regulations. - Note that if two or more NEC projectors are installed close to the projector, using the remote control to turn on the projector's power can cause one or other projectors to accidentally turn on.
+- Handle the remote control carefully. - If the remote control gets wet, wipe it dry immediately. - Avoid excessive heat and humidity. - Do not short, heat, or take apart batteries. - Do not throw batteries into fire. - If you will not be using the remote control for a long time, remove the batteries. - Ensure that you have the batteries' polarity (+/-) aligned correctly. - Do not use new and old batteries together, or use different types of batteries together. - Dispose of used batteries according to your local regulations. - Please note that if multiple projectors are installed nearby, other projectors may unintentionally light up when you turn on the power using the remote control.